minio/docs/source/includes/container/common-minio-kes.rst

 .. start-common-deploy-create-pod-and-containers

-Use the following commands to create the following resources:
+The commands in this section create the following resources:

 - A Podman :podman-docs:`Pod <markdown/podman-pod.1.html>` to facilitate container communications
 - A Container for the KES Server configured to use Hashicorp Vault as the Root |KMS|.